 Blowing your nose does seem simple, but sometimes it’s not.
 (After all, bright red, raw nostrils during the winter months is no fun!)
-But by breaking down tissue training into steps – and teaching your kids how to do it when their nose isn’t runny – you can help your kids make better use of their tissues (and hopefully avoid having them use their shirt sleeves).
+But by breaking down tissue training into steps – and teaching your child to blow their nose when it isn’t runny – you can help your kids make better use of their tissues (and hopefully avoid having them use their shirt sleeves).

 Practice makes perfect

 Most children are experts at blowing air out of their mouths – maybe it’s the training they get from creating bubbles and snuffing out birthday candles!
 Understandably, blowing through their nose might not be so familiar.

 Practice with your child gently forcing air out of their nostrils.
 You might be able to coax your child into trying this out by making the endeavor into a game.
 Have your child hold a piece of paper flat with both of her hands, and the paper by her chin.
 Drop a feather on to the paper.
 Ask your daughter to blow out of her nose (not cheating with her mouth!) to move the feather.

 Explain that the same way she blows out of her nose to move the feather is the way that she’ll need to propel mucus (yes, boogers) out of her nasal passages (yup, nose).
 You should only do this exercise with very light objects like feathers.

 Blowing your nose too forcefully won’t help her learn how to blow her nose correctly.
 In fact, some medical researchers have noted that blowing your nose creates more pressure on your nasal cavities than sneezing or coughing.
 So while she’s doing this exercise, you should remind her to blow out, but not hard.
 Figuring out the difference will take a few tries.